A Simple Guide to Analyzing Paid Traffic and Avoiding Fraud

 devtodev recommends you use the following rules if you want to acquire good traffic:

-• Analyze users sourced from each particular campaign.
-Don’t think that if you acquired good ones from this particular channel last time, this time it will be the same good.
-Always analyze traffic sources, not the channel in general.
+• Analyze users from each specific campaign individually.
+Do not assume that a channel that previously provided good traffic will do the same this time.
+Always analyze traffic sources, not just the channel in general.

-• Exclude whales from the analysis.
-Whales are the users who spend tons of money on your product.
-Usually, there are very few whales in each game or app but they can contaminate the data and make it unreliable.
-For example, you may think highly of a particular traffic source because it contributes a lot of revenue.
-However, if you exclude this one whale from the analysis, you will find out that this user source is, in fact, borderline fraudulent.
+• Exclude "whales" from your analysis.
+Whales refer to users who spend excessive amounts of money on your product.
+While there may be few whales in each game or app, they can skew data and make it unreliable.
+For instance, a particular traffic source may appear favorable due to significant revenue contribution.
+However, by excluding this one whale from the analysis, you may discover that the user source is actually borderline fraudulent.

-• Diversify your sourced traffic and don’t buy it from a single provider — use at least two or three.
+• Diversify your sourced traffic by utilizing multiple providers rather than relying on a single one.
+Aim for at least two or three providers.

-• Work with verified partners (especially when you’ve just started).
-You can easily find a list on the Internet.
+• Collaborate with verified partners, especially when starting out.
+You can find a list of verified partners easily accessible on the internet.

 Read more: How to Retain Players in Mobile Games